Greengage-project/backend-logging/README.md

 # Logging Instruction for Microservices

-The microservice called "backend-logging", aims to centralize the logs that are maintained by user actions.
+The microservice called "backend-logging", aims to centralize the logs that resulf from user actions.
 Within each of the deployed microservices, the necessary functions for sending logs to this component must be implemented.

-The purpose of this instruction manual is to describe the series of steps that a microservice must perform to store and access the logs.
+The purpose of this short manual is to describe the series of steps that a microservice must perform to store and access the logs.

 ## Run the service
-To deploy it locally in docker is required to deploy two microservices: rabbitmq and logging.
+To deploy it locally in Docker, two microservices are required: rabbitmq and logging.

 [RabbitMQ](https://www.rabbitmq.com/) is a message broker: it accepts and forwards messages.
-You can think about it as a post office: when you put the mail that you want posting in a post box, you can be sure that the letter carrier will eventually deliver the mail to your recipient.
+You can think about it as a post office: when you depot the mail that you want posting in a post box, you can be sure that the letter carrier will eventually deliver the mail to your recipient.
 In this analogy, RabbitMQ is a post box, a post office, and a letter carrier.

-Logging microservice take all information in the queue (a queue is the name for a post box which lives inside RabbitMQ) and stores it in a central storage unit.
+The Logging microservice takes all information in the queue (a queue is the name for a post box which lives inside RabbitMQ) and stores it in a central storage unit.

 The service must be included within docker-compose.
 For example: